Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 Why Insurance Is Essential

 Professional liability insurance protects you if a client claims you caused an eye injury, allergic reaction, or lash damage.
-This is not optional if you want to operate professionally—one serious claim could bankrupt an uninsured business.
+This is not optional if you want to operate professionally, one serious claim could bankrupt an uninsured business.
+Every client appointment should also be covered by a solid consent form -- see our checklist of the 4 critical points to add to your consent form.

-Costs typically range from $300–$800 per year depending on your location and coverage limits.
+Costs typically range from $300 to $800 per year depending on your location and coverage limits.

 What to Look For

-When shopping for professional liability insurance: - Coverage limits: Minimum $1M coverage is standard - Lash-specific coverage: Not all policies cover lash extensions—verify explicitly - Incident vs. claims-made: Claims-made policies are cheaper but require tail coverage if you stop - Deductibles: $500–$1,000 deductibles are standard
+When shopping for professional liability insurance: - Coverage limits: Minimum $1M coverage is standard - Lash-specific coverage: Not all policies cover lash extensions, verify explicitly - Incident vs. claims-made: Claims-made policies are cheaper but require tail coverage if you stop - Deductibles: $500 to $1,000 deductibles are standard

 Work with an insurance broker familiar with beauty services to ensure proper coverage.